scholarships for military children, spouses, and veterans

 Does VA pay for children’s college?

-The Post-9/11 GI Bill provides 36 months of college tuition up to maximum in-state college rate, a monthly housing allowance, and an annual stipend for books and supplies.
+The Post-9/11 GI Bill provides 36 months of college tuition up to the maximum in-state college rate, a monthly housing allowance, and an annual stipend for books and supplies.

 Do children of 100% disabled veterans get free college?